-The G&A coordinator can help you file a formal grievance or appeal if you are unhappy with the mental health services that you have received.
+The Grievance and Appeals (G&A) coordinator can help you file a formal grievance or appeal if you are unhappy with the mental health services that you have received.
 Under Vermont’s Global Commitment to Health, the Department of Vermont Health Access (DVHA) has established a process to formally resolve concerns about the services you receive.

 Grievance: You may file a formal grievance when you are not satisfied with the quality of your services including the manner in which staff behave and relate to you.
 Examples of grievance issues include:

 - Dissatisfaction with the quality of services